Annual Review of Neuroscience: History

-In 1975, the nonprofit publisher Annual Reviews had two meetings in New York to coincide with the annual meeting of the Society for Neuroscience.
+Annual Reviews (AR) is a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+In 1975, AR had two meetings in New York to coincide with the annual meeting of the Society for Neuroscience.
 In the meetings, neuroscientists from the US and Canada concurred that it would be useful to establish a journal that published an annual volume of review articles relevant to neuroscience.
-The board of directors of Annual Reviews gave the final approval for the journal in early 1976, appointing the first editorial committee with W. Maxwell Cowan appointed editor.
+AR's board of directors of gave the final approval for the journal in early 1976, appointing the first editorial committee with W. Maxwell Cowan appointed editor.
 In April 1976 the editorial committee planned the first volume of the journal, which was published in 1978.
 As of 2021, it was published both in print and electronically.
 Some of its articles are available online in advance of the volume's publication date.

 Scope and indexing

 The Annual Review of Neuroscience defines its scope as covering significant developments in the field of neuroscience, including the subfields of molecular neuroscience, cellular neuroscience, neurodevelopment, neurogenetics, neuroplasticity, systems neuroscience, neurological disorders, and the history and ethics of neuroscience.
-As of 2025, Journal Citation Reports lists the journal's 2024 impact factor as 13.2, ranking it eleventh of 314 journal titles in the category "Neurosciences".
+As of 2026, Journal Citation Reports lists the journal's 2025 impact factor as 13.8, ranking it tenth of 330 journal titles in the category "Neurosciences".
 It is abstracted and indexed in Scopus, CAB Abstracts, EMBASE, MEDLINE, PsycINFO, and Academic Search, among others.

 Editorial processes

 The Annual Review of Neuroscience is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.